Open scrollable table of contents

 • be in writing

-• be sent to the Information Access team via email or post – see Contact us
+• be sent to the Information Access team via email or pos - see Contact us for more details

-• clearly state that the information is being sought under the GIPA Act
+• clearly state the information is being sought under the GIPA Act

 • be accompanied by the application fee of $30